ireneterpstra/ireneterpstra.github.io/_pages/about.md

 ---

+I am currently a Machine Learning Engineer Intern at Themis AI working on using uncertainty estimation to improve the real-time performance of reinforcement learning algorithms for energy grid management and robotic manipulation

-I am a Master's Student at MIT focusing on large language modes and reinforcement learning.
-Graduating spring 2024.
+Recently graduated with my Master's from MIT focusing on large language models and reinforcement learning.

 I am excited to be involved with projects that let me explore using machine learning for robotics systems and autonomous vehicle control.